keklarup/WebScraping/README.md

 ['\xa0']
 ```

-Using this and a bit of python knowledge, we can pull out the email address:
+Using this and a bit chunky python, we can pull out the email address:

 ```python
 subSoup=soup.find_all('p',class_='whs2');
 for elm in subSoup: